Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The Robins School of Business at the University of Richmond landed in the 18th spot in this year’s rankings, the same spot it achieved last year.
-That was up 5 places from 2021’s 23rd place.
-Robins has consistently climbed upward the past few years, having placed 26th in the 2020 rankings.
+The Robins School of Business at the University of Richmond landed in the 18th spot in this year’s 2023 rankings, maintaining a place in the top 20 just as they achieved last year.
+That was up 5 places from 2022’s 23rd place.
+Robins has been consistently climbing upward in the rankings over the past few years, having placed 26th in the 2020 rankings.

-Overall, in the three ranking categories for the 2023 best undergraduate business school ranking, Robins was 14th in Career Outcomes, 23rd in Admissions, and 21st in Academic Experience.
+Overall, in the three ranking categories, Robins was 14th in Career Outcomes, 28th in Admissions, and 22nd in Academic Experience.

 Numbers-wise, Robins proves to be a stellar undergraduate business program.
 And much of that success can be attributed to the B-school’s focus on small class sizes with high professor engagement and experiential learning-focused education.